 Refugee.
 Huntress.
 Enforcer.
 Detective.

-The all-human Valconian Empire has used powerful rune-based magic to rule for three hundred years.
+For three hundred years the all-human Valconian Empire has used bronze blades and powerful rune-based magic to rule with a crushing fist.

 But now the horned, violet-skinned, reclusive SETHYDS have been forced from their island-nation home.
 Given no choice but to seek refuge on Imperial land.

 Tall.
 Graceful.
 Beautiful.
 Possessed of an unholy, terrifying strength.

 The humans loathe them.
 Fear them.
 Call them "demons."